 The Board of Directors of The Lotus Centre is responsible for the governance of the The Lotus Centre and the management of the The Lotus Centre financial situation through the implementation of clear policy.

-Cheryl is the Research Officer and Animal Ethics Coordinator for the Dalhousie Agricultural Campus and also a member of the Executive committee for the local NSGEU.
+Cheryl is the Research Officer and Animal Ethics Coordinator for the Dalhousie Agricultural Campus and Vice President of the local NSGEU.

 Her past volunteer work includes serving as Vice President for MADD Cobequid, and working with Red Cross and the Truro Homeless Outreach Society.

 She is currently the co-organizer for 100 Kids Who Care, 100 Teens Who care, and is a member of the Community Investment Committee at United Way.

 She’s the positive thinker behind the Facebook and IG pages “Positive Vibes” and “Empower Women”, as well as the Facebook group “Women Empowering Women”!

 ” In my early-30’s I started to pay closer attention to the injustices in society and tried to be purposeful in using my voice and platforms to influence change.
 2017 shined a bright light on the challenges that women today still endure.
 I was compelled to do much, much more.
 I have admired the work of The Lotus Centre ever since participating in the One Billion Rising event in 2013 and took steps to get involved with the centre.
 I joined the Board of Directors in May of 2017 and shortly after, proudly accepted the Chair appointment.

 I am dedicated to surrounding this center and myself with the most amazing women I can find to ensure our success!